 What’s on the cards for Australia and Latin America?

-Australia’s imports from Latin America reached over AU$6.3 billion (around US$4.5 billion) in 2017.
-The most coveted sectors for Australians were in manufacturing, agriculture, and minerals and fuels.
+Australia’s imports from Latin America are growing.
+The most coveted sectors for Australians are in manufacturing, agriculture, and minerals and fuels.
+Export-wise, the Oceanic country also has great potential.
+A majority of these exports go to Brazil, Chile, Colombia, Mexico, and Argentina.

 Though modest, there are a number of key areas export businesses should take note of for their growth potential.
 Although Asia plays a big role in trade for both Australia and Latin America, the growing wealth in the region is creating room for other players to step into.

-Similarities in main sectors
+Similarities in main sectors for Australian exports to Latin America

 At a regional level, Latin America’s top four booming sectors include agriculture, mining and petroleum, manufacturing, and finance.
 Notably, those make up four of Australia’s biggest sectors as well.
 There’s therefore high potential for integration of Australia’s export products to Latin American economies.